 - Discover new trends

-- Browse the collection
+- Browse our products

 6. Use your target keyword

 Find a way to include your target keyword to help search engines rank your page.
 Make sure it sounds like a human wrote it.
-For example, stuffing all your target keywords into a meta description like “Buy Women’s Shoes, Women’s Tennis Shoes, and Women’s Shoes on Sale here!” is not a good look for your brand because it feels forced and robotic.
+For example, stuffing all your target keywords into a meta description like “Buy Women’s Shoes, Women’s Tennis Shoes, and Women’s Shoes on Sale here!” is not a good look for your brand, because it feels forced and robotic.

 Instead, naturally tie the keyword into your description, like the Shoe Carnival example below: